einarf/misago-docker/README.md

 ## Running Stuff

-Start the compose setup and the forum should be available at the virtual host name shortly.
+Start the compose setup and the forum should be available at the virtualhost name shortly.

 ```
 docker-compose up -d